 For example, the Georgia DMV states that even owning an unregistered car on public roads is considered a criminal offense.
 Your best bet is to check with local officials about keeping an unregistered car.

-7. Can backseat passengers drink alcohol in a car?
+7. Can passengers drink alcohol in a car?

-For most states, you can’t have an open alcohol container in a car, but this gets into more of a gray area than you’d expect.
+For most states, drivers and passengers can’t have an open alcohol container in a car, but this gets into more of a gray area than you’d expect.
 While officials probably don’t condone the mix of alcohol and passenger joyriding, some states don’t have explicit laws either.

 8. Is it legal to honk your car horn?